Yigit4416/my-drive/README.md

 - [x] make rename
 - [x] loading screen looks ridiculus take a look at that
 - [ ] child folders are not deleted
-- [ ] make sure that when uploading something make it reload
+- [x] make sure that when uploading something make it reload
 - [ ] look for how to show users pdf or excel files
 - [x] make sure that uploading will be at client side not on server
-- [ ] make it shareable if user wants
 - [ ] if elements on breadcrumb more than 4 show other elements in "..." dropdown element

 ## NOTES